Algebraicity of the Metric Tangent Cones and Equivariant K-stability

 By considering the envelope (or its equivalent formulation on $\cX|_\bD$)

-the following result can be proved in exactly the same way as in \cite[Proposition 2.7]{Ber15} by using the transversal K\"{a}hler structures of $(\cY, \xi_0)$.
-Note that this kind of extension has been used in \cite{DS17} (see also \cite{CS15, HL18}). \begin{prop}[{see \cite[Proposition 2.7]{Ber15}}] $\Phi$ is locally bounded such that $r^2 e^\Phi$ has positive curvature current and satisfies $(\sddb (R^2 e^\Phi))^{n+1}=0$ in the interior of $\cX|_\bD$. \end{prop}
+then the following result can be proved in exactly the same way as in \cite[Proposition 2.7]{Ber15} by using the transversal K\"{a}hler structures of $(\cY, \xi_0)$.
+Note that this kind of extension has also been used in \cite{DS17} (see also \cite{CS15, HL18}). \begin{prop}[{see \cite[Proposition 2.7]{Ber15}}] $\Phi$ is locally bounded such that $R^2 e^\Phi$ has positive curvature current and satisfies $(\sddb (R^2 e^\Phi))^{n+1}=0$ on $\cX|_\bD$. \end{prop}